-Please also send me any reviews, consultations, impact assessments carried out regarding the increase/decrease in the number of beds, and any evidence or clinical engagement that has been gathered or carried out to support both the assessment and the pl
+Please also send me any reviews, consultations, impact assessments carried out regarding the increase/decrease in the number of beds, and any evidence/clinical engagement that has been gathered or carried out to support both the assessment and the plan.

 - The members of West Yorkshire and Harrogate Health and Care Partnership are working hard to strengthen our approach to collaborating more closely to achieve the ambitions for improving the health and care of people in this area that we set out in our draft proposals in November 2016.